Jorge523757/Digit_Sof_Nuevo/rocket-django-main/docs/docker.md

 This multi-stage build separates the Python and Node.js environments for efficiency.
 It also streamlines the application setup and preparation for running in the container.

-### Running Rocket Django using Docker
+### Running DigitSoft Django using Docker

 > How to use it

 To use the docker command, Docker must be installed on your machine.
 Follow the [installation guide](https://docs.docker.com/desktop/) if you don't have it.
-To start the Rocket Django application, run this command from the terminal in the same directory as the application:
+To start the DigitSoft Django application, run this command from the terminal in the same directory as the application:

 ```bash
 $ docker compose up